Iamprashanth-1/airb/ReadMe.md

-Scalability - Can be achieved using clickhouse paid version Security - Implemented Authentication and Authorization (with encrypted passwords), can also add VPC
+Scalability - Can be achieved using clickhouse paid version Security - Implemented Authentication and Authorization (with encrypted passwords), can also add VPC Layers